rcooper47/rcooper47/README.md

 **rcooper47/rcooper47** is a  _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I'm a growing programmer, entrepreneur, and Industrial Engineer from Georgia Tech.
-- I love Running
-- I'm spending the next 30-90 days becoming a Full-Stack Web Developer
-- I plan to spend the 30-90 days after that (possibly some overlap) upskilling for AI Safety engineering
-- I plan to spend 30-90 days at some point (definitely will be time overlap with AI Safety) working on iOS apps

 <!--
 - 🔭 I’m working on a sports blog (mostly for rants with numbers), and a personal website.